Arsenault & Virata Genealogy Pages

 Arsenault Family Crest

-Family researchers reported that on a visit to Migre (circa 1997) the Mayor stated that there are no Arsonneau’s who live in the area today, however many Arsonneau’s still live in Charente Maritime who trace their ancestors to La Flamencherie, They can be found in La Rochelle, Ile de Re, Vienne and other parts of Southwestern France.
+Family researchers visiting Migré around 1997 reported that the Mayor noted no Arsonneau families currently live in the immediate area.
+However, many Arsonneaus still reside throughout Charente‑Maritime and trace their ancestry back to La Flamancherie.
+Today, descendants can be found in La Rochelle, Île de Ré, Vienne, and other parts of southwestern France.

-A graphic depicting our branch of the Arsenault Family chronicles the initial landing in Canada and to our eventual move hundreds of years later to the USA:
+A graphic illustrating our branch of the Arsenault family traces this journey—from the brothers’ arrival in Acadia to our family’s eventual migration to the United States centuries later:

 More ...